 - If you’re a competitive athlete, your goal is to win sports competitions.
-Your ritual is the time you dedicate each day to training your body (and mind).
+Your habit is the time you dedicate each day to training your body (and mind).

 - If you’re a university student, your goal is to learn and earn a degree.
-Your ritual is your daily study habits.
+Your habit is your daily study routine.

-- If you’re a parent, your goal is to be a great role model.
-Your ritual is the time and energy you commit to setting a good example each day.
+- If you’re a parent or guardian, your goal is to be a great role model.
+Your habit is the time and energy you commit to setting a good example each day.

-- If you’re a human being, your goal is to live a happy, meaningful life.
-Your ritual is the small, positive steps forward you take every day.
+- If you’re a human being, your goal is to live a meaningful life.
+Your habits are the small, positive steps forward you take every day.

-Now consider this small excerpt from our New York Times bestselling book: “If you stopped focusing on one of your big goals for a while and instead focused exclusively on your corresponding daily ritual, would you still make progress?
+Now consider what would happen if you stopped focusing on one of your big goals for a while and instead focused exclusively on your corresponding daily habit.
+Would you still make progress?
 For example, if you were trying to lose weight and you stopped thinking about your goal to lose twenty pounds, and instead placed all of your focus on eating healthy and exercising every day, would you still lose weight?
 Yes, without a doubt!
-Gradually you would get closer to your goal — your target weight — without even thinking about it again.”
+Gradually you would get closer to your goal — your target weight — without even thinking about it again.